 A gorgeous example of how to work with what you have, this is proof that you really can plant anywhere.
 Before taking old wheelbarrows or even barbecues to the skip, think about how to repurpose them as decorative plant containers.
 You may need to drill in drainage holes, but once that is sorted, fill them up with an array of foliage.
-Try Hosta, Caladiums, ornamental grass or you could even go for a wildflower mix for added colour and texture.
+Try Hosta, Caladiums, ornamental grass or you could even go for a wildflower mix for added color and texture.
 Thrifty and fabulous.

-5. Repeat planting and colours for impact
+5. Repeat planting and colors for impact